 - Show co-workers the future final result

-Export your documentation in a doc file (PC only)
+Export your documentation in a doc file

 - Have a final project in which everyone agrees